BVNetwork/Attend/README.md

-# Atted - Event management for Episerver
+# Attend - Event management for Episerver

 Attend is an event module for EPiServer 7 CMS.
 It enables you to create events, manage participants, send e-mail confirmation, set up tracks, and more.